Looking for ideas on what to do in Istanbul for free? Then check out these fun and free things to do in Istanbul, Turkey.

-The maiden tower has also featured in many famous movies like the Hitman, James Bond’s The world is not Enough and many others.
+The maiden tower has also featured in many famous movies like the Hitman, James Bond’s The world is not Enough, and many others.

 You will need more days to explore this big historical and cultural city.
 This is one of the free things to do in Istanbul and the best way to see all the hidden gems of this amazing city.

-8. Visit Yildiz Park.
+10. Visit Yildiz Park

-Break away from the busy and ever on the go city to relax, enjoy the greenery, watch couples hold hands and newlyweds take pictures.
+Breakaway from the busy and ever-on-the-go city to relax, enjoy the greenery, watch couples hold hands and newlyweds take pictures.

 The locals love it especially over the weekends, so you can choose to go in the mid-morning hours to get the best spot.